nesto-software/openvpn3-applet/README.md

 # openvpn3-applet (for Linux)

-This tool is necessary, because NetworkManager does not support OpenVPN 3 yet, unfortunately: https://gitlab.gnome.org/GNOME/NetworkManager-openvpn/-/issues/69
+This tool exists because NetworkManager does not support OpenVPN 3 yet, see [issue #69 in the official OpenVPN repository](https://gitlab.gnome.org/GNOME/NetworkManager-openvpn/-/issues/69).
+We wrote this applet as we want to connect to the OpenVPN CloudConnexa offering which prompts the user to follow an authentication flow in the browser.

+**This applet currently supports SAML authentication only.
+PR to support more auth methods welcome.**
+**You need to set a default browser.**

 ## Prerequisites:
 * openvpn3-linux (https://github.com/OpenVPN/openvpn3-linux)